 These changes are leading to the development of the digital economy and forcing heads of the largest data centers to focus on agility, innovation and gaining a competitive advantage.
 However, these data hubs must also use the latest technologies and integrate through intelligent software layers.

 Gartner makes recommendations for a modern data center strategy in its report, including three different data center personality models to classify your workloads.
-The first personality we wrote about is called “Agility & Innovation.”
+The first personality is called “Agility & Innovation.”
 The next personality is the “Intelligent and Integrated” data center.